Virtual reality on your smartphone

 A virtual reality environment is usually displayed by the use of a head-mounted display: a headset with a small screen in front of the eyes.
 Depending on the type of equipment you use, you can look around in the artificial world, move around and interact with objects.

 Most of the virtual reality devices require a powerful computer to generate the virtual environment.
 Examples of these are the Oculus Rift and the HTC Vive.
 Another option is to use your smartphone to power the headset.
 You just click your smartphone into the headset and you are ready to go.
 Examples of these types of headsets are the Samsung Gear VR and the Google Cardboard.
-A last option is a stand-alone headset which doesn’t require a smartphone or a computer, such as the Oculus Go which will be released early 2018.
+A last option is a stand-alone headset which doesn’t require a smartphone or a computer, such as the Oculus Go which has been released this year.
+It’s an interesting solution if you need a dedicated, high-quality, portable device.

 The benefits of using your smartphone to enter the virtual world